 We invite submissions that address these and related topics:

-Submissions will be accepted through July 1, 2021.
+Submissions will be accepted through September 1, 2021 (previously July 1st, 2021).
 Thanks to Elsevier’s amended policies for 2021, all submissions will be eligible for full fee waivers.
 We will fast-track the peer review process (i.e., implement a rapid review process) for papers presented at CEGA’s 2020 Geospatial Analysis for Development (Geo4Dev) Symposium and Workshop.
 To submit a manuscript for review, please click here.
 If you have a question about the applicability of a given topic to the SI, please reach out to Berber Kramer (firstname.lastname@example.org).

 Development Engineering: The Journal of Engineering in Economic Development is an open-access, interdisciplinary journal applying engineering and economic research to the problems of poverty.
 Published studies must present novel research motivated by a specific global development problem.
 The journal, hosted by the USAID-funded Development Impact Lab (DIL) at UC Berkeley, serves as a bridge between engineers, economists, and other scientists involved in research on human, social, and economic development.